iZucken/swe-lancer-bench-critique/README.md

 #### SWE Manager issues
 - verbatim "SWE Manager tasks require the model to choose between 4-5 proposals" - that means that a random guess would score 20-25%; we observe up to 30% success rate.
 - An big assumtion is made that prior human managerial choices are a good ground truth.
 While automated tests can be made for programming tasks, nothing of sort is done for testing good managerial or architectural decisions.
+"Conflates retrospective alignment with decision-making quality".
 - A strong bias for the eventual selected solution is likely since the repository is open and was incorporated into LLM data;
 - Total task dataset "value" (and therefore max contribution) is for some reason higher than IC SWE tasks - 60/40;
-- Somehow a price tag of the task is awarded to the manager, while in fact that sum was spent by the manager (and then some);
+- Somehow a price tag of the task is awarded to the manager, while in fact that sum was spent by the manager (and then some - some tasks spend more than stated amount actually, to award other participants for reporting bugs and adding extra tests, and sometimes other contributions - and sometimes in nontrivial amounts);
 - TODO: It need further investigation, but it wouldn't be sane to compare working and nonworking solutions (or non-solutions).
 Need to see if managerial task account for this.
 From the paper: between "wait" non-solution proposal vs proposal with actual solution with code, "obviously" an actual solution should be evaluated?
 - Need to see if there is bias for "later" solutions, which are logically might seem more likely to be accepted for a long running issue;
 - From the dataset it seems that only a single price is given, e.g. for task #14958 only the "final" price is awarded.
 That means that long running issues award more just by default.
 See if proposals are at least "mixed" before evaluation.